-Creative Industries; art administration, advertising, architecture, computer games, tourism, management, media, personnel, retail, acting, presenting.
+Creative Industries; art administration, advertising, architecture, computer games, tourism, management, marketing, media, personnel, retail, acting, presenting.

-Students should have gained a minimum of a High FS Level 4 in Year 9 Drama and a High FS Level 4 in English.
 They should have demonstrated a clear interest in the subject to manage this demanding course.
 Students must also be prepared to write in detail about their drama work on a regular basis in preparation for their controlled assessments.
+Rehearsals within group work is also expected as an element of PP&R outside of lesson time and attendance to these will be monitored.

-As part of this course students are expected to attend the arranged theatre visits which form part of their coursework.
-Therefore, there will be a small cost involved to cover the payment of tickets and transport.
+As part of this course students are expected to attend the arranged theatre visits which form part of their written exam .
+Additional financial support will be available if necessary.